 - A bug prevented you to do something that should’ve worked.

 In the following “No-Bullshit” article we want to provide small businesses and Facebook page owners with a few tips on how to get to Facebook Business contact.

 The good news is, there are a few Facebook contact forms that claim to offer help.

 Even worse news: if you are struggling with a real, unsolvable problem you can’t expect any decent help at all – unless you’re spending hundreds of thousands of dollars on Facebook advertising each month.

 Why is Facebook Business support so hard to reach?

 If you ever had the pleasure to be in touch with Facebook Business support, you might have noticed that these e-mails are signed by «Global Marketing Solutions».
-That’s because Facebook is outsourcing their support to a designated branch, namely Global Marketing Solutions (GMS).
+That’s because Facebook is outsourcing its support to a designated branch, namely Global Marketing Solutions (GMS).
 More information on this here.

 The procedure up from this first step on is, quite frankly, a pain in the ass.
 Upon contacting Facebook Business support, a GMS team member will evaluate if your problem is relevant enough, and if so, forward it to Facebook directly.
 Once your case is submitted to Facebook, GMS will be back in touch with you once a higher-tier Facebook employee replied to them.
 This can take days or weeks and in some cases, you won’t even hear from them ever again.

 Make sure to follow up on your issue multiple times a week or even a day, depending on how relevant it is to your business.